 The following table summarizes the Authority's Revenues, Operating Expenses, Debt Service and Net Revenues for its fiscal years 2012 through 2016.
 The amounts set forth in this table are presented in conformity with the requirements of the Resolution and not on the basis of generally accepted accounting principles.
-Certain selected unaudited financial information of the Authority for the year ended December 31, 2016 is included in Appendix A-1 to this Official Statement.
-The audited financial statements of the Authority for the year ended December 31, 2015, prepared in conformity with generally accepted accounting principles with reconciling schedules to the Resolution, are included in Appendix A-2 to this Official Statement.
-This table should be read in conjunction with such selected unaudited financial information and audited financial statements.
+The audited financial statements of the Authority for the years ended December 31, 2016 and December 31, 2015, prepared in conformity with generally accepted accounting principles with reconciling schedules to the Resolution, are included in Appendix A to this Official Statement.
+This table should be read in conjunction with the audited financial statements.